Cerified Banner

 We Sharpen Roughing Gouges

-A hefty tool, optimised for turning a square or off-center piece into a round one.
+A substantial tool, specifically designed to transform a square or off-centre piece into a round one.

-The wide, "U" shape flute quickly removes stock, the trade off is it won't leave the best finish.
+The wide, “U” shaped flute efficiently removes stock, but the trade-off is that it does not yield the best finish.

 We Sharpen Spindle Gouges

-Spindle gouges are identifiable by their shallow flute and are available in a wide range of sizes.
+Spindle gouges are easily identifiable by their shallow flute and are available in a diverse range of sizes.
+Notably, most spindle gouges are equipped with a ‘fingernail’ grind, which involves grinding back the edges to enhance versatility and provide optimal clearance for precise control.

 Spindle%20Gouge.jpeg